gxshub/spring-cloud-kafka/README.md

 # Spring Cloud Stream for kafka Streams

 ### Apache Kakfa Setup in Linux/MacOS
-Download the Apache Kafka package (i.e., `tgz` file) from `https://kafka.apache.org/downloads` and upzip it.
+Download an Apache Kafka package (i.e., `tgz` file) from `https://kafka.apache.org/downloads` and upzip it.
 In the Terminal, navigate to the unzip folder and start Kakfa with the following commands:
 ```bash
 ./bin/zookeeper-server-start.sh